MICommunity/psi-mi-xml-maker/README.md

 - the **Participant ID** column must be specified.
 - the **Organism** and **Database** columns are optional but can refine Uniprot mapping.
 - Clicking **Update the Uniprot IDs** will start the process.
-- If multiple reviewed Uniprot IDs are found, the user can choose one or manually enter the ID and database.
+- If multiple reviewed Uniprot IDs or no results are found, the user can choose one or manually enter the ID and database.
 - Additional columns will be added to the file with the updated ID, organism, and database.

 ### 4. Creating Participants
 Before creating interactions, participants must be defined.
 - For **XLSX** or **XLS** files, select the correct sheet.
-- The user can select the number of features per participant present in the file, by default this number is set to 0;
+- The user can select the number of features per participant present in the file, by default this number is set to 1;
   - Once increased, the corresponding number of feature cells will be added in the selection table.
 - Map the participant elements to the correct file columns.
 - The application suggests columns based on similarity but requires user verification.